XirenZhou/w4118.device.io/README.md

 Here are the instructions to get your Huawei Honor 5X device ready to write kernel and userspace code for homework 3 and beyond.

 ##Caution: If you ignore any of these instructions, or do not go in order you will likely brick your device.
 You are responsible for your actions here.
+If you are worried about accidentally bricking the device come see us during office hours.

 #Upgrading your device to Android 6
 This is a very easy step.
 After you have started up your device, go into Settings -> Updater and install the update.